KPI68/bootcamp/README.md

 * What has been the business impact of this company so far?

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+Time to cash
+Cost to service
+Manual error
+Revenue
+Fraud detection
+Paperless
+Easy to use
+Other features and utilities

 * How is your company performing relative to competitors in the same domain?